nuodb/nuodb-ce-helm/README.md

 NuoDB uses persistent storage for the Admin Service pods and the storage managers.
 For each of these you need to define a storage class.

 The storage class for the Admin Service pod is configurable by the template parameters.
-We've tested with GlusterFS ("glusterfs-storage") and OpenEBS ("openebs-standard").
 Enter the storage class name you wish to provision for the Admin Service pods.

 The storage class for the storage manager is predefined within the `local-disk-class.yaml`  file, along with the volume used by the storage manager.
 To create these: